COVID-19 pandemic in Poland: Monitoring, February 2020

 During January 2020, Warsaw Chopin Airport carried out special screening measures for passengers arriving from China.

-In February and March 2020, health authorities in Poland carried out laboratory testing of suspected cases of infection by SARS-CoV-2, as well as home quarantining and monitoring.
+In February and March 2020, health authorities in Poland carried out laboratory testing of suspected cases of infection by SARS-CoV-2, as well as home quarantine and monitoring.

 In February 2020, four-member teams at the National Institute of Public Health – National Institute of Hygiene (NIPH–NIH) together with the Berlin hospital Charité carried out 307 genetic tests of samples from suspected SARS-CoV-2 carriers.
 NIPH–NIH carried out the tests in its Warsaw laboratory and in the Wojewódzki Szpital Zakaźny in Warsaw.
-Diagnostic laboratories in eight other towns were being prepared for making similar analyses.
+Diagnostic laboratories in eight other towns were being prepared to make similar analyses.
 The Ministry of Health refused to state how many test kits were available in Polish laboratories.

-On 19 February 2020, twelve people remained hospitalised "in connection with the coronavirus", 13 were under home quarantine and 1000 were being monitored by health services.
-On 27 February 47 people remained hospitalised with suspicions of SARS-CoV-2 infection, 55 were under home quarantine and 1570 were being monitored by health services.
-Polish Minister of Health Łukasz Szumowski stated on 27 February that he expected positive SARS-CoV-2 laboratory confirmed cases in the following days.
+On 19 February 2020, twelve people remained hospitalised "in connection with the coronavirus", 13 were under home quarantine and 1,000 were being monitored by health services.
+On 27 February 47 people remained hospitalised with suspected SARS-CoV-2 infection, 55 were under home quarantine and 1,570 were being monitored by health services.
+Polish Minister of Health Łukasz Szumowski stated on 27 February that he expected laboratory-confirmed positive SARS-CoV-2 cases in the following days.